AmpliconSuite/AmpliconRepository/README.md

 # Removing network ampliconrepository_default
 ```

-### 2.6 Check environment configuration of your docker-compose
+### vi.
+Check environment configuration of your docker-compose

 Before you build your image you can check if the `config.sh` is set correctly by doing: